vitthalyp/AlgOne_Material/M13_Puzzle/README.md

 Using the Roman surface representation and fixing the hole at the center, the puzzle was implemented in SAGEMATH v9.1.

 The projective space ![equation](https://latex.codecogs.com/gif.latex?%5Cmathbb%7BP%7D%5E%7B2%7D%28%5Cmathbb%7BF%7D_%7B3%7D%29) has 13 lines, we display precisely those lines that intersect the point labelled 'hole' and thus we can fix the hole at the center.

+### Issues
+- The way the puzzle works makes no visual sense in this presentation.

+## Representation - Icosahedron

+Present the puzzle by placing its pieces at particular vertices of an icosahedron with a hole centered at (0,0,0).

+## Prototype 3

+Using the icosahedron representation the puzzle was implemented in SAGEMATH v9.1.